4.3.3 Configure inventory files

 "enable_backups" is set to false on staging.
 Staging will not backup data.

 "periodic_restore_from_backup" is set to true on staging.
-Staging will only restore backup data from production.
+Staging will restore backed up data from production.

 The variables are similar to the staging environment.
 Notice that the "enable_backups" variable is set to true as this environment will backup every day.